Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 19.00 points (or 0.08%) lower, suggesting that the Nifty 50 could open slightly in the red today.
+GIFT Nifty September 2025 futures were trading with a cut of 35.00 points (or 0.14%) in early trade, suggesting that the Nifty 50 could start on a muted note today.

 Institutional Flows: